ViRT1ST/BeDownloader/README.md

 ## Issues with downloading adult NSFW projects

-Projects with adult content requires user authorization to access them.So, in this case, app need your Behance account token to download such projects.Here instructions how to get it and use it with app:
+Projects with adult content requires user authorization to access them.\
+So, in this case, app requires your Behance account token to download these projects.\
+Here instructions how to get it and use it with app:

 * Login into your Behance account in your browser.
 * Open Chrome DevTools (Ctrl+Shift+I).